pharo-project/pharo-website/site/news/pharo11-released.md

 ## What is Pharo?

-Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback.
+Pharo is a pure object-oriented programming language and a powerful environment focused on simplicity and immediate feedback.

 ![Screenshot of Pharo 11](https://files.pharo.org/web-images/news/Pharo11.png)